 Television wastes your time

-Life is short but we choose to spend it watching television.
+Life is short, but we choose to spend it watching television.
 Just think of how many hours of our day we waste watching television.
-Not surprisingly, surveys reveal that people in the Western world spend 5-10 hours a day watching television.
+Surveys reveal that people in the Western world spend 5-10 hours a day watching television.

-Instead of living our life to the fullest, we sit in front of a dead though “entertaining” device, which we have chosen as a substitute for true living.
-Instead of going out to play football, we are so obsessed in watching football games and admiring our favorite sport players as if they are some kind of heroes.
-Instead of going to our kitchen and cook a healthy dish, we prefer to sit in the sofa watching special cooking shows where people are savoring all kinds of delicious food, while we fill our bodies with junk.
-Instead of going out to meet people, converse and have fun, we choose to enclose ourselves within four walls and be all alone so as to watch with full attention adventure movies, reality shows, and soap operas.
+Instead of living our life to the fullest, we sit in front of a dead, though “entertaining” device, which we have chosen as a substitute for true living.
+Instead of going out to play football, we are so obsessed with watching football games and admiring our favorite sport players, as if they are some kind of heroes.
+Instead of going to our kitchen and cook a healthy meal, we prefer to sit in the sofa, watching special cooking shows where people are savoring all kinds of delicious food, while we fill our bodies with junk.
+Instead of going out to meet people, converse and have fun, we choose to enclose ourselves within four walls and be all alone, so as to watch with full attention adventure movies, reality shows, and soap operas.

 But I am asking you, is this living?
-A time will come when your bodily energies will be dissipated and you will come to realize that you have not yet lived.
+A time will come when your physical and mental energy will be dissipated, and you will come to realize that you have not yet actually lived.
 But then it will be too late, and you will be filled with resentment.

 Now is your chance to live passionately, not passively.